 When selecting articles for publication, we consider the strength of the scholarship, the quality of the argument, and the clarity of the methodology.
 Even the most narrowly focused contribution must speak in some way to an academic audience beyond a small community of specialists.
 The presentation of new factual information alone is not sufficient grounds for publication.

 Citational diversity is a priority for HJAS.
-In the face of studies showing endemic undercitation of the scholarship of women and people of color (see, for example, this Inside Higher Ed op-ed and this annotated bibliography of gender bias in academia from LSE scholars), HJAS has a review criterion that the relevant scholarship of women, people of color, and scholars resident at Asia-based institutions is cited and these scholars’ intellectual contributions to the manuscript’s argument are appropriately acknowledged.
+Studies show endemic undercitation of the scholarship of women and people of color (see, for example, this Inside Higher Ed op-ed and this annotated bibliography of gender bias in academia from LSE scholars).
+In that spirit, HJAS asks reviewers to consider whether authors have engaged with all relevant scholarship, including work by women and in Asian languages.

 We ask reviewers to provide the following information in their reader reports:

 Reviewers must select an overall recommendation.

 For a new manuscript submission, internal reviewers are asked to recommend whether it should be declined or sent for external review.
 External reviewers are asked whether to accept, require minor revisions, require major revisions, or decline.